 Description: In this study, we are investigating infections (respiratory, deep tissue, urinary tract, and intravenous catheter-related) and infection prevention and control infrastructure and policies in home health care (HHC) settings across the nation.
 This study will be the first comprehensive examination of infections and infection prevention and control in the HHC environment.

-Status: Ongoing; funded by the National Institute of Nursing Research/NIH (R01NR016865)
+Status: Ongoing; funded by the National Institute of Nursing Research & Office Of The Director/NIH (R01NR016865)

 In this study, we are exploring the participation of nursing homes in a national infection surveillance system, which tracks healthcare-acquired infections, including MDRO and C. difficile